Disney Plus: Disney is already flexing its Netflix rival

 Netflix's Marvel Defenders shows are complicated too.
 Netflix has put out five original series based on Defenders characters in partnership with Disney.
 In 2018, Netflix canceled three of them: Daredevil, Luke Cage and Iron Fist.
 Then in 2019, Netflix canceled the last two: The Punisher and Jessica Jones.
 Kevin Mayer, the Disney executive in charge of Disney Plus, has said Disney Plus could possibly revive the canceled shows.
 But the terms of their original deal could restrict Disney Plus from any revivals until 2020, according to a report.

-A third, and now final, season of Jessica Jones is still set to arrive on Netflix sometime in 2019.
-But after that, all we know about the future of these characters is Marvel Television chief Jeph Loeb teasing fans that the characters will continue in some form.
-But the only thing for sure about that form right now: It won't involve Netflix.
+With the third, and now final, season of Jessica Jones having hit Netflix in June, all we know about the future of these characters is Marvel Television chief Jeph Loeb teasing fans that the characters will continue in some form.

 What shows and movies do you want to appear on Disney's streaming service?
 Pop them into the comments section and we'll keep updating this post with more information as it becomes available.